Clement-LVD/codexplor/README.md

         codexplor::get_networkd3_from_igraph(net)
         # Return an interactive dataviz' from networkD3

-By default, nodes are colorized accordingly to their indegrees (number of ingoing links), revealing the local dependancies of the programming project (i.e. functions used by others files of the project).
+By default, nodes are colorized accordingly to their indegrees, in order to reveal the local dependancies of the programming project (i.e. functions used by others files of the project).

 <figure>
 <img src="man/figures/example_net3d_dataviz.png" alt="." />